tonylee2016/starter-hugo-portfolio-theme-xjl/content/project/DataPlatform/index.md

 ---
 title: Data Platform for battery
-summary: We have developed a data platform for battery data monitor, analyzing and machine learning alogrithm.
+summary: We have developed a data platform for battery data monitor, analyzing and machine learning.
 tags:
   - Battery
   - Data